molily/molily.de/_posts/2019-02-03-testing-angular.md

 What is indisputable is that high-level tests like end-to-end tests are expensive and slow, while lower-level tests like integration and unit tests are cheaper and faster.

 End-to-end tests are brittle, meaning they often fail even though the software is without fault.
-Sometimes they fail for now apparent reason – when you run the same tests again, they suddenly pass.
+Sometimes they fail for no apparent reason.
+When you run the same tests again, they suddenly pass.
 Even if the test correctly fails, it is hard to find the root cause of the problem.
 You need to wander through the full stack to locate the bug.

-End-to-end test are computationally expensive and run slow.
-Since they use a real, sometimes “headless” browser and run against the full software stack, the testing setup is immense.
+End-to-end test use a real browser and run against the full software stack.
+Therefore the testing setup is immense.
 You need to deploy front-end, back-end, databases, caches etc. to testing machines and then have machines to run the end-to-end tests.

 Several commercial tools try to make end-to-end tests easier, faster and more robust.
-Since end-to-end tests are unreliable because of their complexity, these tools try to reduce complexity at the expense of flexibility.
-For example, they remote-control one possible browser instead of all browsers that support a generic automation protocol like WebDriver.
+Since end-to-end tests are unreliable because of the inherent complexity, these tools try to reduce complexity at the expense of flexibility.
+For example, they remote-control one possible browser instead of all browsers that support a generic automation protocol.

 In comparison, integration tests are simpler and unit tests even more so.
 Since they have less moving parts and fewer dependencies, they run faster and the results are reproducible.
 The setup is relatively simple.
 Integration and unit tests typically run on one machine with a build of the code under test.

 The crucial question for dividing your testing efforts is: Which tests yield the most return on investment?
 How much work is it to maintain a test in relation to its benefit?

 In theory, the benefit of end-to-end tests is the highest, since they indicate whether the application works for the user.
-In practice, they are flaky, imprecise, and hard to debug.
+In practice, they are flaky, imprecise and hard to debug.
 The business value of integration and unit tests is estimated higher.

 For this reason, some experts argue you should write few end-to-end test, a fair amount of integration tests and many unit tests.
 If this distribution is visualized, it looks like a pyramid: